Azure/onboarding-guidance/DevTest/DevTestLabs/2 - devtest-labs-walkthrough-dev.md

 As a DevTest Labs user, you:
 * Do not have permissions to create custom images.
 * Do not have permissions configure policies of the lab environment.
-* Do have permissions to create new Virtual Machines (up until the machine limit per user)
+* Do have permissions to create new Virtual Machines (up until the machine limit per user).
-* My secrets are stored on a per-user basis
+* My secrets are stored on a per-user basis.
-* Can only delete those Virtual Machines in the DevTest labs that belong to you.
+* Can only delete those Virtual Machines in the DevTest Labs that belong to you.
 You cannot delete those in the pool, or that belong to other users.

 ## Useful References
 * [Using VSTS to manage a virtual machine in Azure DevTest Labs](https://www.visualstudio.com/en-us/docs/build/apps/cd/azure/deploy-provision-devtest-lab)